 Then, the student can use the tool to demonstrate to his or her instructor that they have fully developed the skill to return to clinical.

 Tip 6: Help naysayers understand how “real” virtual health assessment is.Those who haven’t experienced virtual simulations may scoff at how realistic the experiences can be.
 But Dr. Phillips said simulation could be as powerful as real-life clinical.

 “I’ve personally experienced, in virtual environments, feeling nervous that my patient was going to crump on me or was going to stop breathing.
 I’ve seen in my previous work — my usability study — that when those students saw the patient wasn’t doing well, they had a visceral reaction to it, even though it was on a computer screen.”

 Learning in a virtual environment, then, can be truly impactful “I know that simulation can affect students’ processes and how they make decisions later in their career.
-So I think that the sky’s the limit with how much learning can happen in this environment, and I think we have to just really welcome it and be open to it,” she added.
+So the sky’s the limit with how much learning can happen in this environment, and I think educators should welcome it and be open to it,” she added.